auth0/docs/articles/tokens/access-token.md

 ## Overview

 The Access Token, commonly referred to as `access_token` in code samples, is a credential that can be used by a client to access an API.

-The `access_token` can be any type of token (such as an opaque string, or a JWT) and is meant for the API.
-The purpose of the `access_token` is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the `scope` that has been granted).
-The `access_token` should be used as a `Bearer` credential and transmitted in an HTTP `Authorization` header to the API.
+It can be any type of token (such as an opaque string, or a JWT) and is meant for an API.
+It's purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the `scope` that has been granted).

+The `access_token` should be used as a **Bearer** credential and transmitted in an HTTP **Authorization** header to the API.

 ## Access Tokens at Auth0